 Yes!
 All LAU students (grades 6-12) can participate in this course.
-The course will be split into two age groups: middle school and high school.
 Some adventures may include fees for participation (more details below).

-Students who enroll in this course will have access to a detailed schedule with exact times and locations for their region in Canvas, our online learning management system.
-Students will also be able to RSVP for each adventure from Canvas (or opt out of any they cannot attend).
+Students who enroll in this course have access to a detailed schedule in Canvas (our online learning management system), including exact times and locations for their region.
+Students can also RSVP for each adventure from Canvas (or opt out if they cannot attend).

 Yes!
 Students who register for this course will earn 0.5 PE credits per semester.
-To earn credit, students must attend at least seven of the ten adventures offered during the semester.
+To earn credit, students must attend at least seven of the ten adventures offered during each semester.

 Students will not need to pay fees for any adventure required to pass the course.
 A small number of optional adventures (for example, a ski trip) may require fees for participation.

 Parents can enroll students in this course from SIS, just like all other courses.
 Once signed into SIS, simply choose the section for your closest region from the list of available Outdoor Adventures sections.

 Yes.
 Two of the adventures in each area, each semester will be Family Adventures.
 Family Adventures are open to all LAU students and their families (not just students enrolled in Outdoor Adventures), if space allows.
 Family Adventures are co-hosted by Williamsburg Adventures and Leadership Academy of Utah.
 Families will be emailed information about Family Adventures in their area.
 Students enrolled in Outdoor Adventures may count Family Adventures towards their required seven activities to receive credit for this course.

 Note: Non-Outdoor Adventure students and family members will be responsible for any costs required to participate in Family Adventures.

 Becky Matz – Program Leader & Logan Mentor